pmacosta/sphinxcontrib-shellcheck/README.rst

    Line 11, column 11 [2164]: Use cd ... || exit in case cd fails.
    Line 13, column 17 [2154]: myvar is referenced but not assigned. build succeeded.

+   Look for any errors in the above output or in _build/shellcheck/output.txt

 #######################
 Configuration variables